tweag/nickel/doc/manual/types-vs-contracts.md

 # Type vs contracts: when to?

 You are writing Nickel code and wonder how it should be annotated.
-Leave it without annotation ?
+Leave it alone?
 Add type annotations?
 Use contracts?
 Here is a quick guide when you don't know what to do!

-If your expression is:
+What is the nature of the expression you are considering?

 ## A function

 Most of the time, you should use **type annotations** for functions.
-Typing is most often more adapted than contracts for functions.
-You can exceptionally use contracts when types are not expressive enough to encode the property you want (as in `#ValidUrl -> #Port -> #ValidUrl`) or if the type system is not powerful enough to see that the code is fine.
+For reusable code, typing is often more adapted than contracts.
+You can exceptionally use contracts when types are not expressive enough to encode the property you want (such as in `#ValidUrl -> #Port -> #ValidUrl`) or if the type system is not powerful enough to see that your code is correct.

 Type annotations do have a runtime cost.
-If you hit contracts-related performances issues, you can always disable some contract checks using specific flags.
-With annotations, code is still typechecked, and you can still turn contracts checking back on for debugging mean when a problem arises.
+If you hit contracts-related performances issues, you can always disable some contract checks using specific flags (TO BE PRECISED ONCE WE HAVE THOSE FLAGS).
+With annotations, code is still typechecked, and you can turn contracts checking back on for debugging.
 Without annotations, you're out of luck.

 What to do depends on the context:

 - *Anonymous function: nothing*.
-Short functions outsife of a let-binding can usually live without annotation.
+Short, anonymous functions can usually live without annotation.
 Inside a typed block, they will be typechecked anyway.
-Outside, they won't be reused elsewhere, and are generally small functions passed as arguments to others typed higher-order functions, that will apply a guarding contract.
+Outside, anonymous function can't be reused elsewhere, and are generally short functions passed as arguments to typed higher-order functions, which will apply a guarding contract.

     Example: `lists.map (fun x => x + 1) [1,2,3]`
-- *Let-bound function outside of typed block: use a type annotation.* Even if local to a file, if your function is bound to a variable, it means it can be potentially used in several places.
+- *Let-bound function outside of typed block: use a type annotation.* Even if local to a file, if your function is bound to a variable, it can be potentially reused in different places.

     Example: `let appendTm: Str -> Str = fun s => s ++ "(TM)" in ...`
 - *Let-bound function inside a typed block: nothing or type annotation*.
 Inside a